 The CCG has an obligation to understand and take action to reduce health inequalities for the population it serves as part of the requirements of the Health and Social Care Act 2012.

-The CCG set the following objectives, in line with its obligations under the Public Sector Equality Duty, in October 2016 the objectives will be reviewed in October 2018:
+The CCG set the following objectives, in line with its obligations under the Public Sector Equality Duty, in march 2019, replacing those previously set in October 2016 and completed March 2019:

-These objectives build on progress the CCG had made with regard to equality and inclusion, and set the CCG’s direction.
-An accompanying action plan was developed, identifying key areas of work to support these objectives.
-This plan can be downloaded via the link below:
+These objectives build on progress the CCG had made with regard to equality and inclusion, and set the CCG’s direction, progress is recorded and tracked on the CCG’s Equality action plan.

 We will continue to update local people about our progress in meeting these objectives by publishing updates in this section of the website over the next two years.